-Are AI Images a Viable Replacement for Photography in Amish Furniture Marketing?
+What about AI?
+Are AI Images a Viable Replacement for Photography and CGI in Amish Furniture Marketing?

 Starting in 2019, VIZTECH helped change this model.
 When we first introduced 3D modeling and CGI-generated imagery, it fundamentally reshaped how Amish furniture was presented.
-For the first time, builders could create photo-realistic white cutouts, lifestyle scenes, and full room settings without needing a physical piece.
+For the first time, builders could create photorealistic white cutouts, lifestyle scenes, and full-room settings without needing a physical piece.
 By working directly from shop drawings, CGI dramatically reduced the cost, labor, and logistical burden traditionally required for photography.
-It also unlocked flexibility—allowing builders to show multiple wood species, stains, and configurations that would have been impractical or impossible to photograph physically.
-Adoption didn’t happen overnight, but over time the value became clear, and usage steadily compounded as builders recognized the long-term benefits.
+It also unlocked flexibility allowing builders to show multiple wood species, stains, and configurations that would have been impractical or impossible to photograph physically.
+It also allowed us to set standards for best practices on displaying products effectively online.
+Adoption didn’t happen overnight; over time, the value became clear, and usage steadily compounded as builders became more familiar with the process.

 Understanding the Three Image Categories (They Are Not the Same)